YO!! WHAT IS UP!!!!

 You can see them here if you want:

-This film, along with many cinematographers and photographers, played a massive part in introducing me to what was possible when capturing life around you.
+This film, along with many cinematographers and photographers, played a massive part in introducing me to what was possible when capturing life around you with a camera, a lense and light

 Coppola, fresh off of The Outsiders stayed in Tulsa, Oklahoma Took six weeks off and started Rumble Fish.